 The rewards for staking on Ethereum are estimated to be between 3-7.5% APR on any ETH that you stake to help secure the network.
 It works on the principle of demand and supply, where the amount given as staking rewards is dependent on how much ETH is currently validating on the network.
 Little ETH staked means good rewards to incentivize more users to come online.
 More ETH staked on the network means low rewards.

-Elrond network has fixed reward amounts for validators and delegators.
+MultiversX network has fixed reward amounts for validators and delegators.
 These rewards are derived from the network reserve pool and given based on the automated distribution mechanism.
-It must be noted that Elrond staking is trustless and transparent, and one must own eGold tokens in their wallet to participate.
+It must be noted that MultiversX staking is trustless and transparent, and one must own eGold tokens in their wallet to participate.

-With delegation to a Elrond staking provider, there is no permanent locking up of your eGold.
+With delegation to a MultiversX staking provider, there is no permanent locking up of your eGold.
 However, you will have to wait for 10 days once you send your withdrawal request.

-Differences between Ethereum and Elrond 🥜 vs 💰
+Differences between Ethereum and MultiversX 🥜 vs 💰

 Scaling and throughput are ideally one of the biggest concerns facing some of the largest blockchain networks today.
 We’ve all witnessed some Blockchain Networks bloat, leading to frustrations that come with low throughput and slow transactions.

-Although ETH 2.0 network is being designed based on PoS and sharding mechanism, just like Elrond, there are some remarkable differences between the two networks.
+Although ETH 2.0 network is being designed based on PoS and sharding mechanism, just like MultiversX, there are some remarkable differences between the two networks.